radlesner/systeminfo/README.md

 ```
 # Comment
 That program it's compiled on x64_86 architecture.
-If you have a difrent architecture, you must do it yourself to compile the program.
+If you have a different architecture, you must do it yourself to compile the program.
 ```
 g++ functions_command.cpp functions_file.cpp functions_file_memory.cpp functions_file_swap.cpp functions_output.cpp functions_output_memory_swap.cpp systeminfo.cpp -o systeminfo
 ```